dougeby/IntuneDocs/intune/mdm-authority-set.md

 - **Intune Standalone** - cloud-only management, which you configure by using the Azure portal.
 Includes the full set of capabilities that Intune offers.
 [Set the MDM authority in the Intune console](#set-mdm-authority-to-intune).

 - **Intune Hybrid** - integration of the Intune cloud solution with System Center Configuration Manager.
 You configure Intune by using the Configuration Manager console.
 [Set the MDM authority in Configuration Manager](https://docs.microsoft.com/sccm/mdm/deploy-use/configure-intune-subscription).

+    > [!Important]
+    >Onboarding of new hybrid MDM customers will be blocked starting in November 2018.
+For more information, see the [MC146431 Plan for Change blog](https://blogs.technet.microsoft.com/intunesupport/2018/08/14/move-from-hybrid-mobile-device-management-to-intune-on-azure/).

 - **Mobile Device Management for Office 365** - integration of Office 365 with the Intune cloud solution.
 You configure Intune from your Office 365 Admin Center.
 Includes a subset of the capabilities that are available with Intune Standalone.
 Set the MDM authority in Office 365 Admin Center.